poptarts12/cyber-last-project/README.md

   * Edit blocked and whitelisted sites directly from the UI.
 * **User management:**

-  * Change username and password from the application.
+  * Change username and password from the application(it's encrypted in SHA-1).
 * **Network-layer filtering:**

   * Uses ARP/DNS spoofing for effective control.